matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Gravestone	$playername, killed by one-more-hit syndrome Gravestone	(This space for sale.)
 Gravestone	*Reserved for You*
-Gravestone	Applaud, my friends, the comedy is finished.
 Gravestone	Aut neca aut necatis eris
 Gravestone	Bulk deals on gravestones - Die today!
 Gravestone	Death is but a door.
 Time is but a window.
 I'll be back!